mozilla/nunjucks/docs/api.md

 Maybe you do want to dynamically load templates while developing, however, so that you can see changes immediately without recompiling.
-Nunjucks tries to adapt to whatever workflow you want.
+Govjucks tries to adapt to whatever workflow you want.

 The only rule you must follow: **always precompile your templates in production**.
 Why?
 Not only is it slow to compile all your templates on page load, they are loaded *synchronously* over HTTP, blocking the whole page.
 It is slow.
-It does this because nunjucks isn't async by default.
+It does this because govjucks isn't async by default.

 ### Recommended Setups

-These are two of the most popular ways to set up nunjucks on the client-side.
-Note that there are two different js files: one with the compiler, nunjucks.js, and one without the compiler, nunjucks-slim.js.
+These are two of the most popular ways to set up govjucks on the client-side.
+Note that there are two different js files: one with the compiler, govjucks.js, and one without the compiler, govjucks-slim.js.
 Read [Getting Started](getting-started.html) for a brief overview of the differences.